 Hypotheses 1 and 2 are based on the dominant strategy of the Vickrey auction.
-The next two hypotheses are based on the theoretical predictions of iBEA.
+The next two hypotheses are based on the theoretical predictions of the iBEA auction.

 Hypothesis 3.
-In iBEA, bidders will bid on packages within £5 of the maximum temporary profit.
+In iBEA auctions, bidders will bid on packages within $\pounds 5$ of the maximum temporary profit.